suryanarayanrenjith/suryanarayanrenjith.github.io/README.md

 📝 This website showcases my projects, social media links and my skills.
 Feel free to contact me if you have any questions or feedback!

 ## License
 🔒 This project is licensed under a custom **All Rights Reserved License**.

-Copying, modifying, redistributing or using the code without explicit permission is prohibited.
+⛔ You may not copy, modify, redistribute, or use the code in any way without explicit written permission from the copyright holder!

 See the [LICENSE](LICENSE) file for full terms and details.